Denali Prep Course Overview

 In Bellingham, we work with the

 and AAI climbers receive a discount off of the standard rates at the hotel.
-Best Western Heritage Inn
+Best Western Plus

 From Seattle, you will have two options for continuing to Bellingham, which is about an hour and a half (90 miles) north of Seattle.
 The first option is to continue flying by catching a connecting flight to the Bellingham Airport (BLI).
 Airfare changes throughout the year, so check rates ahead of time to see if they're reasonable.
 The second option, and what most folks do, is to take a ground shuttle from Seattle to the airport here in Bellingham.
-The cost for this shuttle is about $38 for a one-way ride and $65 round-trip.
-Once at the airport, the Best Western Heritage Inn will pick you up.
+The cost for this shuttle is about $39 for a one-way ride and $80 round-trip.
 If you are participating in one of our scheduled programs (not a private trip), such as the Cascades Denali Prep Course, we will pick you up from the hotel on the first morning of your course and bring you back when the course is finished.

 Denali Prep Course Testimonials